 Chittorgarh has so much history attached to it.
 As we walked through the ruins and structures of the fort with our Government Approved guide (DO NOT hire the unapproved ones), a strange sense of belonging crept in.

-This is the same place where 16000 brave females (both young and old) lead by legendary queen Padmini did mass self-immolation (Jauhar) in 1303 to escape disrespect and atrocities at the hands of Alauddin Khilji and his troops.
+This is the same place where 16000 brave females (both young and old) led by legendary queen Padmini did mass self-immolation (Jauhar) in 1303 to escape disrespect and atrocities at the hands of Alauddin Khilji and his troops.

 Marital home to Meera Bai, a Rajput princess and devout follower of Lord Krishna, the fort of Chittor stands testimony to her devotion.
-Her residence and place of worship force your imagination to travel back in time and relive the tranquility that surrounded the place.
+Her residence and place of worship force your imagination to travel back in time and relive the tranquillity that surrounded the place.
 Although all the idols throughout the fort have been partially or completely destroyed by the invaders, the fort still commands respect and retains its glory.

 4. Experience the Amazing Light & Sound Show

 If you planning to stay the night in Chittorgarh Fort, I would recommend the Sound and Light show for sure.
 The show takes place in the Kumbha Palace and is an enriching experience that gives you goosebumps and incites a feeling of pride.